RoiKlevansky/gdb-peda-pwndbg-gef/README.md

 # Pwndbg + GEF + Peda - One for all, and all for one

-This is a script which installs Pwndbg, GEF, and Peda GDB plugins in a single command.
+This is a script which installs Pwndbg, GEF, and Peda(Including Peda-Heap) GDB plugins in a single command.

 Run `install.sh` and then use one of the commands below to launch the corresponding GDB environment: